Thinking about going to college, but still not sure if it’s right for you? Read on for some information and advice we hope will help you to decide.

-Many college students who complete National Certificate or National Qualification courses stay on at college and move on to study more advanced courses at HNC or HND level.
+Many college students who complete NC or NQ courses stay on at college and move on to study more advanced courses at HNC or HND level.
 These may then lead to degree level courses at college or university.

 Many colleges have a partnership or ‘articulation’ agreement with one or more universities.
 These agreements help to ensure that students can progress smoothly from a specific HNC course to the second year of a relevant degree, or from a specific HND to the third year of a relevant degree.